the-vegetarian-vampire/Owlz-Network/README.md

 -----

 ## Following
-Users can `follow` other users, and under the `following` tab, view only users they are following.
+Users can `follow` other users, and under the `following` tab, view `Hoots` only users they are following.
 Similarly, a user can `unfollow` on said user's `profile` page.

 -----